dantrain/remix-relay/docs/getting-started.md

 Note the use of `fetch()` to request data, and the [meros](https://github.com/maraisr/meros) library to read the multipart response.
 This enables streaming of client requests.

-Add providers and Suspense boundary to `app/root.tsx`.
+Add providers and a Suspense boundary to `app/root.tsx`.

 ```diff
 +import { RemixRelayProvider } from "@remix-relay/react";